giovtorres/noded/README.md

 than 3 times in 60 seconds.

-### Depends on Slurm configured with cgroups for CPU and or Memory:
+### Depends on Slurm configured with cgroups for CPU and Memory:

-* CR_CPU
 * CR_CPU_Memory
-* CR_Core
 * CR_Core_Memory

-### Python 2.6
-(need to test Python 2.7 and 3.3+)

-Works on Linux only (depends on /proc)

-Noded will only report jobs in the RUNNING state.
-If a job is PENDING, it has not be allocated resources on a node and Noded has no way of knowing about it.

 ## How does it work?